elle-shika/Healthy-Models/README.md

 # 🚀 **Healthy Models**
-An analysis on the incorporation of Large Language Models by

 A Data analytics and visualization project focused on exploring the use of Artificial Intelligence (AI) technologies — specifically Large Language Models (LLMs) — among various Ghanaian Healthcare professionals in service delivery.
 The project evaluates adoption levels, usage patterns, and perceived impact on conventional information sources in healthcare delivery.